stefnotch/TimeNexus/Migration Plan.md

 ## Friday:

-- Resolving potential issues (remote desktop)
+- Resolving potential issues (remote desktop): Done, not needed
-- Setting a goal for the weekend (who should achieve what by Tuesday)
+- Setting a goal for the weekend (who should achieve what by Tuesday): Done
-- Writing a tiny status report and sending it to Prof. Bauer
+- Writing a tiny status report and sending it to Prof. Bauer: Done

 # 5th June - expected status

 ## Flax

+- Arno should bring a LAN cable

+- Stefan should bring a USB Type C to LAN adapter

 - Arno should be able to work on the project